ChatGPT x HeyGen | Turn prompts into AI videos instantly

 Idea-to-explainer

-Research a topic in ChatGPT, then type /heygen to turn the entire thread into a polished explainer video.
-No copy and paste.
+Research a topic in ChatGPT, then type /heygen to convert the entire thread into a polished explainer video.
+No copy-and-paste.
 No context switching.

 Pitch and investor videos

-Draft your pitch narrative in ChatGPT, then let Video Agent turn it into a professional avatar-led pitch video complete with motion graphics, data visualisations, and a strong CTA.
+Draft your pitch narrative in ChatGPT, then let Video Agent turn it into a professional avatar-led pitch video complete with motion graphics, data visualizations, and a strong CTA.

 Training and tutorial content